-The second validation test is on the model variability in precipitation and PET (variability relative to the mean for variables that scale with GMST).
+The second validation test is on the model variability in precipitation and E0 (variability relative to the mean for variables that

+- 5 scale with GMST).
 If the model variability of a specific variable in a specific region is outside the range of variability calculated from observations or reanalyses, we do not use that specific dataset for that specific region and variable.
-For temperature, we relax the validation criteria on variability as it became clear during the analysis that the trend in soil moisture

-- 15 perature, we relax the validation criteria on variability as it became clear during the analysis that the trend in soil moisture does not depend strongly on temperature and the trend in temperature agrees between models and observations.
+For temperature, we relax the validation criteria on variability as it became clear during the analysis that the trend in soil moisture does not depend strongly on temperature and the trend in temperature agrees between models and observations.
 In two of the regions a strict validation resulted in only two driving GCMs.
-Trends from the resulting time series that passed the validation tests are shown in Section 4 and in the figures in the Supplementary Information. - Using the large weather@home ensemble (which requires no fitting), we check the assumption that precipitation and soil 20 moisture scale with GMST and temperature shifts with GMST.
-For PET, we assume that the distribution scales with GMST.
+Trends from the resulting time series that passed the validation tests are shown - 10 in Section 4 and in the figures in the Supplementary Information.

+Using the large weather@home ensemble (which requires no fitting), we check the assumption that annual soil moisture and precipitation scale with GMST and temperature shifts with GMST.
+For E_0 , we assume that the distribution scales with GMST.
 In the weather@home ensemble, dry extremes show less change than intermediate dry extremes, which supports our assumption that scaling with GMST is appropriate (except for the higher return values, where the uncertainties are large).
-For soil moisture it is very difficult to distinguish between scaling and shifting from the weather@home ensemble because the trend is small.
-For temperature the weather@home ensembles indicate that the highest temperatures are increasing slower than the lower temperatures.
-This implies that the variability decreases with GMST, however no consistent signal in the observations or other
+For